Digital X-Rays

 in Long Island

-Dental x-rays have come a long way in the last few years.
+Dental X-rays have come a long way in the last few years.
 Dr. Scharf, one of the most awarded periodontists in Long Island, uses the latest in technology to give you the best care possible.

 Why X-rays?

-How does a traditional X-ray Work?
+How does a traditional X-ray work?

 Digital X-rays

-What’s the Process of a Digital X-ray?
+What’s the process of a digital X-ray?

-Dr. Scharf has received numerous accolades and recognitions for his superior periodontal skills, his patient relationships, community service, and cutting-edge in-office techniques.
-Our office specializes in dental implants and we use only the safest and most efficient technology, including digital x-rays.
-If you have any questions or concerns about digital x-rays, be sure to contact us or visit our office in Long Island.
+Our office specializes in dental implants and we use only the safest and most efficient technology, including digital X-rays.
+If you have any questions or concerns, contact us or visit our office in Long Island.
 We look forward to serving you and your family with the finest dental services.